OMSAS – Queen’s University

 The programs admit a limited number of exceptional students who wish to combine their medical training with advanced training in research.

 Graduates from these programs will be well prepared to pursue postdoctoral or research‑intensive residency training and, as fully trained physician‑scientists, will contribute to increasing Canada’s capacity in basic, clinical, translational and patient‑oriented research.

-You must indicate your intention to apply to this program on the OMSAS application.
+Applicants must indicate their intention to apply to these programs on the OMSAS application.
 In addition to the OMSAS application, a separate application is required.

-You must meet the admission requirements for both programs and will be assessed for eligibility for admission by each program.
+Applicants must meet the admission requirements for both programs (both the MD and PhD programs or MD and MSc programs) and will be assessed for eligibility for admission by each program.

 Admission Process for Indigenous Candidates

 The Admissions Committee recognizes the critical shortage of Indigenous physicians in Canada and the need to educate more Indigenous physicians to serve as role models and to address the health care needs of Canada’s Indigenous people.